nickeubank/ds4humans/docs/_sources/30_questions/24_passive_internal_errors.md

 ### ROC and Area Under the Curve (AUC)

-"OK, fine," I hear you say, "but no one uses accuracy anymore — we all use ROC AUC scores!"
+"OK, fine," some of you may be saying, "but no one uses accuracy anymore — we all use ROC AUC scores!"
+(If you're a Duke student concurrently taking IDS 705, it's possible you aren't there yet, but you will be soon.)

 First, again, I can tell you from reading hundreds of essays and looking at hundreds of resumes, accuracy is still an *extremely* commonly used metric.
 But setting that aside...